Paul Kessel

 You can control each wing of the bat individually, wich allows for a wide range of movements.

-I wanted the game's UI to be very discreet and minimalist.The dots that appear at the bottom of the screen when the bat lift off indicates how many wings strokes are available.
+I wanted the game's UI to be minimalist, but to fit with the art created by Dorian for the game.The dots that appear at the bottom of the screen when the bat lift off indicates how many wings strokes are available.

 The little half circle jumping from dot to dot indicates wich wing to stroke next, to get a velocity bonus.